BlankKyo/Games/README.md

 - Right paddle: ↑ / ↓
 - First to 7 points wins
 - Ball spin varies with paddle hit position

+### 🐂 Bulls & Cows
+- Guess the hidden 4-digit number
+- Each digit is unique
+- 🐂 Bull = correct digit in the correct position
+- 🐄 Cow = correct digit in the wrong position
+- Use logic and deduction to discover the secret number
+- Easy Mode can highlight correctly guessed digits
+- Fewer attempts lead to a higher score

 ### 🧱 Breakout
 - Left / Right (or A / D) to move paddle